jamesburchill/NetNews/README.md

 - `--env PATH`: Path to .env file

 #### Processing Options:
-- `--workers N`: Number of parallel workers
+- `--workers N`: Number of parallel workers (ignored, sequential processing is used)
 - `--timeout N`: Timeout for RSS feed requests in seconds
 - `--retention N`: Number of days to keep entries
 - `--model MODEL`: OpenAI model to use